kimdanny/blog/_posts/database/2019-10-05-S1-Introduction.md

 toc_label: "Table of Contents"
 toc_icon: "cog"
 ---
+This is the first post of the [Database Series](https://kimdanny.github.io/categories/#database).

 ## 1. How can we manage our data?
 ### 1-1.
 File-based System
 File-based system is a contrasting concept to the database system.